 Part of the Kensington Publishing Family

-Pinnacle Books still exists today as a Kensington imprint.
-However, they now only publish westerns, true crime, horror, and thrillers.
+Pinnacle Books still exists as a Kensington imprint.
+However, they now only produce westerns, true crime, horror, and thrillers.